Molecular Engineering of Synthetic Motile Systems towards Biological Environments

 Core Principles

-Assembly from building blocks with pre-programmed functionality is the core principle guiding nature and a tool that we have harnessed in our research.
+Assembly from building blocks with pre-programmed functionality, able to transfer complexity to their structure and behavior, is the core principle guiding nature and a tool that we have harnessed in our research.

 Besides their ability to move directionally, these complex bio-inspired systems are programmed to: